 6. Get clever with color in text

 There’s no rule that says the plain text in your email needs to be black.
 As long as it contrasts enough against your background color, it’s okay to leave the black font behind and play with color.
 Fusion uses an on-brand aqua-and-purple color scheme to liven up their listicle emails.
 It’s a nice break from the black font we often see, and it also serves to organize the email.
 The consistent use of aqua for headers and purple for sub-headers allows the reader to skim this email more easily.

 7. Create contrasting color CTA buttons

 One of the most powerful ways to use color in email is in your call-to-action buttons.
 CTA buttons should visually pop out from the rest of your email — a reader scanning your message should be able to instantly identify where the CTA is.
 And color is a great way to do that!
 But it’s all about balance.
 Your button should also be on brand and simply styled.

 Most brands choose a color that’s within their brand color palette and matches the aesthetic of the particular email.
 Often, the button echoes the header design in color.
-Here’s how Cratejoy uses the same blue color of its logo for the text on its CTA buttons:
+Here’s how Cratejoy uses the same blue color of its logo for many of its CTA buttons:

 It’s so easy to spot, and it’s bulletproof — a must!

-Another way to use color to distinguish your CTA button is to make the module that contains it a distinct color, like in this example from Can’t Clutch This.
+Another way to use color to make a CTA button stand out is to make the module that contains it a distinct color, like in this example from Can’t Clutch This.

-If you’re scrolling through this email, the two CTA sections immediately stand out because of the pale pink background color compared to the mostly white email.
+If you’re scrolling through this email, two of the CTA sections immediately stand out because of the pale pink background color compared to the mostly white email.